 Yahui Qu

-I’m a mathematics Ph.D. student at University of Wisconsin–Madison, where I’m fortunate to be advised by Benedek Valkó and Hao Shen.
+I’m a mathematics Ph.D. student at University of Wisconsin–Madison, where I’m fortunate to be advised by Hao Shen and Benedek Valkó.
 Previously, I obtained my B.S. in Applied Mathematics from the Chinese University of Hong Kong, Shenzhen.
-My email is yqu45 at wisc dot edu.
+My email address is yqu45 at wisc dot edu.
+I expect to be on the job market in Fall 2027.

 Portrait of Yahui Qu